 In the event of compromise of a TrustFactory SSL Root CA Private Key used to sign SSL Issuing CA Certificates, TrustFactory operations will as soon as practically possible inform the SSL Issuing CA that the private key may have been Compromised.
 This includes cases where TrustFactory operations at its own discretion decides that evidence suggests a possible Key Compromise has taken place.

-Where Key Compromise is not disputed, TrustFactory SSL Root CA shall revoke Issuing CA Certificates within 24 hours and publish online CRLs within 4 hours of creation and ARLs within 4 hours of creation
+Where Key Compromise is not disputed, TrustFactory SSL Root CA will revoke Issuing CA Certificates within 24 hours and publish online CRLs within 4 hours of creation.